Our low-cost classes and workshops are led by established, progressive dance artists.

-- Classes are open-level.
+- [In-person] classes are open-level.
 New to a movement class?
 Welcome!
-Take a moment to review the class description and the faculty bio before class starts.
+Please Review the class description and the faculty bio before class starts.

-- New to Zoom?
-So are we.
-Review our MR Zoom Class Etiquette Guidelines posted on a class webpage before class begins.
+- [Virtual] classes are held through Zoom.
+Review the MR Zoom Etiquette Guidelines posted on the class description before class begins.

-- Automated closed captioning will be available for all Movement Research MELT workshops and classes that take place via Zoom!
+- Automated closed captioning will be available for all [Virtual] classes and workshops held through Zoom.

 Morning Classes were once held everyday at 10am, but now happen throughout the week at various times of day.
 Classes offer the opportunity to experience an artist Faculty's movement practices, investigations, histories.
 Classes may include somatic, improvisation, and movement phrase exercises.
 If dance experience is recommended, it will be denoted on the class webpage.